 What percentage of current direct access attrition versus anticipated add-ons will occur; what is the estimated growth of bundled service load?

-Is it possible for the State to issue bonds without completely restricting new direct access transactions, particularly if DWR’s cost of purchase power is fully funded in rates?
+Proposals by which the State can issue bonds and uphold valid direct access contracts and continuing direct access transactions, particularly if DWR’s cost of purchase power is fully funded in rates?

 III.